The United States and China are expected to win the most medals at the Paris Olympics

 France is also competing in 25 different sports in Paris, far above its average in recent Olympics of between 15 and 19, according to Gracenote’s analysis.

-“It appears that there will be limited participation of these athletes (Russian and Belarussian),” Gracenote said.
+“It appears that there will be limited participation of these athletes (Russian and Belarusian),” Gracenote said.
 It said it expects its predictions to be accurate “based on the data that we have.”

 Russia and Belarus are barred from team sports at the Olympics because of the war in Ukraine and the International Olympic Committee has laid out a two-step vetting procedure for individual athletes from those countries to be granted neutral status.